htv2012/uv-template/help/usage.md

 Once you cloned this template, the first step is to rename the project to reflect your purpose and to avoid name collision.

-1. Search for the word *xyz
-2. in all the files, except for file `uv.lock` and directory `help`.
+1. Search for the word *xyz in all the files, except for file `uv.lock` and directory `help`.
-3. Replace *xyz with the name of your project
+3. Replace *xyz* with the name of your project
-4. Rename `src/xyz` to `src/<your project name>`, take care to use underscore instead of dashes.
+4. Rename `src/xyz` to a new name, take care to use underscore instead of dashes.
 For example, if your project name is *foo-bar*, then the directory should be *foo_bar*

+Instead of performing the above steps, you can also issue the following command:

+    make rename